garysheng/guild-auth-example/README.md

 # Guild Auth Example

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), demonstrating authentication and role-based access control using [Guild.xyz](https://guild.xyz/).
+This is a [Next.js](https://nextjs.org/) project demonstrating authentication and role-based access control using [Guild.xyz](https://guild.xyz/).
+It serves as a practical example for developers looking to integrate Guild.xyz into their web3 applications.

 ## Working Example